vishallotlikar/Articles/README.md

 Basic ROR application.

-Current project is build on ruby 2.7.0p0 and railsRails 6.0.3.2
+Current project is build on Ruby 2.7.0p0 and Rails 6.0.3.2